Overview

 abstract

 An item may come as an object or as an array.
+Mantine supports both:

-pattern: the item is an object
+the item as an object

 const items = [